 The foot and ankle are made up of bones, joints, muscles, and soft tissues.
 Together, these structures allow us to stand upright and perform activities like walking, running, and jumping.

 - The forefoot, containing the five toes (phalanges) and the five longer bones (metatarsals), bears half of the body’s weight and balances pressure on the ball of the foot.

 - The midfoot, a pyramid-like collection of bones that form the arch of the foot, serves as a shock absorber.

 - The muscles, tendons, and ligaments that run along the surfaces of these bones allow for complex movements, motion and balance.
-With such intricate biomechanics, the foot and ankle are susceptible to a wide variety of injuries and conditions ranging from a simple sprain to severe arthritis.
+With their intricate biomechanics, the foot and ankle are susceptible to a wide variety of injuries and conditions ranging from a simple sprain to severe arthritis.

 Dr. Haytmanek has significant experience treating complex sports-related injuries, as well as other conditions of the foot and ankle.